uvemas/opos/16Entorno_de_desarrollo_Java/Tema 16 El entorno de desarrollo java Arquitectura J2EE.md

-[¹]: notice that `javac` compiles java programs into bytecodes that can be executed in any JVM.
-When a native method is compiled the result is native machine codes only can be executed in that especific platform.
+[^1]: notice that `javac` compiles java programs into bytecodes that can be executed in any JVM.
+When a native method is compiled the result is native machine codes only can be executed in that especific platform/processor.
 ## JRE

 Core components of the JRE include: